 4.2 The COLLEGE reserves the right to adjust the specification of the COURSE, or any aspect of the COURSE, as per the awarding bodies requirements.

 4.4 The COLLEGE reserves the right to withdraw a COURSE at any time.
-Should the COLLEGE withdraw any COURSE after the STUDENT has purchased it, the COLLEGE shall refund to the STUDENT an amount agreed between the COLLEGE and STUDENT, based on the number of sections, including lectures, that COLLEGE has delivered to the STUDENT.
+Should the COLLEGE withdraw any COURSE after the STUDENT has purchased it, the COLLEGE shall refund to the STUDENT an amount agreed between the COLLEGE and STUDENT, based on the number of modules completed, including lectures, and assessed assignments that COLLEGE has delivered to the STUDENT.

-4.5 The COLLEGE shall not be liable to anyone for withdrawing the COURSE or for refusing to process an order.
+4.5 The COLLEGE shall not be liable for anyone withdrawing from the COURSE or refusing to process an enrolment.

-4.6 The COLLEGE reserves the right to appoint a new lecturer/tutor or change the lecturer/tutor or manage the lecturer/tutor at any time during the duration of a COURSE
+4.6 The COLLEGE reserves the right to appoint a new lecturer/assessor or change the lecturer/assessor or manage the lecturer/assessor at any time during the duration of a COURSE.

-4.7 The COLLEGE reserves the right to abide by the decisions taken by the awarding bodies (or their subsidiaries or their partners) in terms any eligibility to apply any membership level or license or CSCS cards, etc. and the COLLEGE shall inform the changes to the STUDENT.
-The STUDENT shall not entitle to claim any compensation or refund against the COLLEGE for any inconvenience or losses caused by the awarding bodies’ (or their subsidiaries’ or their partners’) decision which is beyond our control.
+4.7 The COLLEGE reserves the right to abide by the decisions taken by the awarding bodies (or their subsidiaries or their partners) in terms of any eligibility to apply for any membership level or license or CSCS cards, etc. The COLLEGE shall inform the STUDENT if any changes are made.
+The STUDENT shall not be entitled to claim any compensation or refund against the COLLEGE for any inconvenience or losses caused by the awarding bodies’ (or their subsidiaries’ or their partners’) decision which is beyond the COLLEGE’s control.